SetProtocol/STIPS/STIPS/STIP-007.md

 1. A keeper wants to rebalance the token which kicked off a TWAP rebalance one block ago so calls shouldRebalance which tells it to iterate
 2. The keeper calls `iterateRebalance`
 3. The max trade size and last trade timestamp are grabbed from storage
-4. Validate leverage ratio isn't above ripcord and that enough time has elapsed since lastTradeTimestamp
+4. Validate abs of leverage ratio isn't above ripcord and that enough time has elapsed since lastTradeTimestamp
-5. Validate leverage ratio isn't above ripcord and that enough time has elapsed since last lastTradeTimestamp
+5. Validate abs of leverage ratio isn't above ripcord and that enough time has elapsed since last lastTradeTimestamp
 6. Validate TWAP is underway
-7. Calculate new leverage ratio using Perp helpers
+7. Calculate new leverage ratio
 8. Check that prices haven't moved making continuing rebalance unnecessary
 9. Calculate the total rebalance size and the chunk rebalance size, the chunk rebalance size equals total rebalance size
 10. Create calldata for invoking lever/delever